barneyb/aoc-2024/README.md

 ## Architecture

-The main solvers are implenented as Rust modules, one per day.
+The main solvers are implemented as Rust modules, one per day.
 They leverage [advent-of-code-data](https://github.com/wimglenn/advent-of-code-data), which is a python library for interacting with the [adventofcode.com](https://adventofcode.com) API.
 Retrieving input comes out of the box; there's a small wrapper script `src`